 Liquid Natural Gas Exporters Like Shell and ExxonMobil Could See Big Profits From War

-Prices for liquefied natural gas have shot up in recent days, which could bring bigger paydays for European and U.S. energy companies.
+Prices for liquefied natural gas have shot up in recent days, which could bring bigger profits for European and U.S. energy companies.

 Why This Matters

-The recent surge in liquefied natural gas prices has significant implications for European and U.S. energy companies, including Shell and ExxonMobil, as they stand to reap substantial profits from the war-driven market.
+A surge in liquefied natural gas prices has significant implications for European and U.S. energy companies, including Shell and ExxonMobil, as they stand to reap substantial profits from the war-driven increase.

 Coverage Snapshot